The IB at CDO

 - The IB Diploma requires the study of a second language in both the junior and senior years emphasizing linguistic skills and increased cultural understanding.

-At Canyon del Oro we currently offer:
+At Canyon del Oro, we currently offer the following IB courses*:

 - Group 4: Chemistry SL/HL